 Existing literature predominantly reports that crop domestication decreases plant resistance to pathogens (Smale 1996, Rosenthal and Dirzo 1997, Couch, Fudal et al. 2005, Dwivedi, Upadhyaya et al. 2008, Stukenbrock and McDonald 2008).
 In our analysis, we identified a significantly greater (18%) resistance of wild tomato in comparison to domesticated tomato across the population of B. cinerea isolates (Figure 2 and 3, Table 1).
 However, this domestication effect was not the dominant source of variation, as genetic variation within the domesticated and wild genotypes contributed 3.8-fold more variation in resistance than domestication alone (Table 1).
 While we did observe the expected decreased resistance in domesticated tomato, domestication was a minor player in controlling lesion size variation, with most of the plant genetic signature coming from variation within both the wild and domesticated tomato species.

 In addition to altering trait means, domestication commonly decreases genetic variation in comparison to wild germplasm due to bottlenecks, including for tomato (Tanksley and McCouch 1997, Doebley, Gaut et al. 2006, Bai and Lindhout 2007).
 We would expect this decreased genetic variation to limit phenotypic variation, including disease phenotypes.
 Interestingly in this tomato population, we did not observe reduced variation in lesion size in the wild tomato.
 Rather, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes; the 90th percentile range (95th percentile to 5th percentile) spanned 2.03 cm2 lesion size variation on domesticated tomato (standard deviation = 0.68 cm2) versus 1.76 cm2 variation on wild tomato (standard deviation = 0.58 cm2).
-Additionally, the wild and domesticated tomato genotypes showed statistically similar variation in resistance (F-test, F96,96=1.39, p=0.11) (Figure 3, Supplemental Figure 1).
+Additionally, the wild and domesticated tomato genotypes showed similar variation in resistance (F-test, F96,96=1.39, p=0.11) (Figure 3, Supplemental Figure 1).
 Overall, there is a slight domestication impact on average resistance to B. cinerea, but no evidence of a phenotypic bottleneck due to domestication.

 Pathogen Specialization to Source Host